Manufacturer eyes Dubuque for $80 million project, 271 new jobs

 In the second phase, the company would buy needed equipment for a second pet food canning line and construct a 75,000-square-foot addition on the existing building, which would be used as a distribution center and warehouse.
 The second phase is slated for completion during the second quarter of 2023.

-The company plans to hire 138 workers in the first phase and a total of 271 new workers over the next three years.
+The company plans to hire 138 workers in the first phase and a total of 271 new workers over the next three years, with the plant operating 24 hours per day.

 The average hourly starting wage for these employees will be $22.18, according to documents submitted to the state.